sciZer0/7/v/README.md

 Last but Not Least

-There is one thing to always keep in mind — thing was said by one of the most technically-advanced people in the industry, specifically, by Anatoly Yakovenko  —  <b>sharding sucks</b>.
+There is one thing to always keep in mind — the thing was said by the most technically-advanced people in the industry, including Anatoly Yakovenko — <b>sharding sucks</b>.

 <p>&nbsp</p>